bhuvana618/Autonomous8/README.md

 progress has been made in this topic, which is a subset of visual scene interpretation, owing to the contribution of deep learning approaches.
-Here, some of the most extensively used and open urban semantic segmentation datasets for self-driving car applications are explored and identified
+Here, some of the most extensively used and open urban semantic segmentation datasets for self-driving car applications are explored and identified.